 This tells us something both simple and profound; that the anxiety our frightened passenger feels cannot be explained away by saying they have a fear of flying or that they are an anxious person.
 The anxiety they feel is simply in the thinking they happen to be doing as they sit on the plane.
 Whoever thinks this programme of thoughts and thinks it with conviction has to feel anxious because the anxiety is in that way of thinking.

 We can draw a general conclusion about the nature of anxiety; any anxiety we feel is because of the thinking we are doing at the time.
 The moment we stop thinking these thoughts we will not feel anxious.
 Of course, the example of the Two People on a Plane tells us something else; whenever we think positive, happy, relaxed, optimistic thoughts our feelings will simply mirror these thoughts because the feelings are embedded in the thoughts.

 NOTE: This example is setting out to establish a helpful way of understanding thinking, but there is a lot more to be said.
-It does not suggest that we should be able to control our thoughts.
+It does not suggest that we should be able to control our thoughts; many programmes of thoughts simply become habits that are hard to see through and change.
 Thinking is too complex and rapid to be controlled.
 We need to accept this and also see how the way we think is heavily influenced by those around us, the media and the wider culture.
-However, Two People on a Plane suggests that it might be helpful to pay more attention to the detail of our here-and-now thoughts.
+However, Two People on a Plane suggests that it might be helpful to start by understanding anxiety as a natural psychological process and by paying more attention to the detail of our here-and-now thoughts.